kyfialko/hummer_tracker/README.md

 - **Seed pins for the map:** `js/store.js`, `seedSightings` array.
 - **Bird / team cards:** `birds.html` and `team.html`, fill in the placeholder cards directly.

----

-## Design notes

-The aesthetic is deliberately "field notebook" rather than "startup dashboard":
-- Warm off-white paper background with subtle noise
-- Fraunces (display serif) for headers, Inter for body, JetBrains Mono for metadata
-- Forest green, rust, and mustard accents — pulled from the Gunnison County palette
-- Dashed rules and monospaced eyebrow labels to evoke notebook entries

-If you want a different direction (more minimal, more scientific/formal, brighter/playful), it's all CSS variables — easy to re-skin.